jadavpur-university-ed-cell/esummit-24/README.md

 - [ ] user without email verification are not allowed
 - [ ] db call optimization

+# issues
+- [ ]build successfull, but profile routing error
+- [ ]login no longer routing to sign-in

 # Todos for Merch
 - [x] set Shirt size